Ygg01/Linguini/README.md

 Need only Plural Rules data?
 Get PluralRules.Generator and connect to XML CLDR Plural rules data.

 ## Performant
 Linguini uses a zero-copy parser to parse the resources.
-While at the moment there are no benchmarks, it is used by [RobustToolbox as](https://github.com/space-wizards/RobustToolbox) as a localization framework.
+While at the moment, there are no benchmarks, it is used by [RobustToolbox as](https://github.com/space-wizards/RobustToolbox) as a localization framework.

-# How to get?
+# How to get it?

 To install the [Fluent Bundle](https://www.nuget.org/packages/Linguini.Bundle/) type in your console: